Birds of a Feather (Billie Eilish song): Critical reception

 Mikael Wood of the Los Angeles Times described "Birds of a Feather" as a "breezy neo-new-wave jam", Alisa Ali of NPR wrote of the song that "poignant lyricism hides amid the dark humor and [Eilish's] clever cadence makes for one of the singer's most memorable vocal performances".
-Tom Taylor of Far Out classifies it as a classic pop chorus with Eilish burst out in a blushing ’80s pop vocal, adding that it has a sort of hook that would have old-fashioned music bigwigs screaming, ‘It’s a hit’, but cleverly, the song doesn’t give itself up to that and heads back to nuanced verses, layering in a touch more sincerity to undercut the bubblegum synth whistle.
+Tom Taylor of Far Out classifies it as "a classic pop chorus with Eilish burst out in a blushing '80s pop vocal", adding that it "has a sort of hook that would have old-fashioned music bigwigs screaming, 'It's a hit', but cleverly, the song doesn't give itself up to that and heads back to nuanced verses, layering in a touch more sincerity to undercut the bubblegum synth whistle".
+In 2026, writers for Time Out named "Birds of a Feather" the best love song of all-time.